“Therefore when Jesus had received the sour wine, He said, “It is finished!” And He bowed His head and gave up His spirit” (John 19:30).

 The resurrection of Jesus Christ is about justice – God’s justice.
 Justice is making things right by God’s standards.
 He is just.
 He is perfectly righteous in His treatment of His creatures.
 He shows no partiality (Acts 10:34).
 He commands against the mistreatment of others (Zechariah 7:10), and He perfectly executes vengeance against the oppressors (2 Thess.
 1:6; Rom.
 12:19).

 God is perfectly just.
 He does not change.
-God is not human, that he should lie, He does not change his mind (Num.
+God is not human, that he should lie, He does not change his mind (Numbers.
 29:13).
 Jesus Christ is the same yesterday and today and forever (Heb.
 13:8).
 “Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow” (James 1:17).

 May the grace, joy and peace be yours through Jesus Christ our loving Lord.
 To Him be glory, now and forever.